VS Code + GitHub Copilot

 5. On first-time setup, MVS will open a browser window to connect to the Mobb platform.
 You will be prompted to log in and authorize the IDE integration.

-Deploying a Rulebook for Automated Fix Checks
+Deploying a Rulebook for Automated Security Scanning and Fixing

-This instructs the agent to always invoke the tool at the end of each session, ensuring you are notified of new available fixes as soon as possible.
 For more information on custom instructions in VS Code, see the GitHub Copilot documentation.

 Troubleshooting